Bariter/VFDeployer/README.md

 ## Configuration
 ### AWS Credentials
 This Vagrantfile uses [vagrant-s3auth](https://github.com/WhoopInc/vagrant-s3auth).
-The step by step directions are the following.
+The step-by-step directions are the following.

 - Create `~/.aws/credentials` and put down your credentials as the profile, "vagrant-s3auth".
 For example,